suspect-otw/invoice-generator/README.md

 Invoice Generator with DOMPDF
-a simple invoice generator for adminpanel, its controlled manuelly. easy to modify and open to changes
+a simple invoice generator for adminpanel, its controlled manually. easy to modify and open to changes